 Nitrous oxide, commonly called laughing gas, is a strong greenhouse gas that contributes to climate change.

 The ability to detect and measure almost any gas (including NOx, NH3 and N2O), combined with the robustness and reliability of the technology, makes Fourier Transform Infrared (FTIR) spectroscopy ideal for the continuous measurement of these emissions.

 Learn more about FTIR and continuous emissions monitoring in our free Emissions Monitoring Handbook.

 These measurements can be used to control and develop processes and emissions abatement systems.
 An example of a process that can be developed is the process of NOx reduction, or DeNOx.
 Through more efficient processes and optimally operating emissions abatement systems harmful emissions and greenhouse gases can be reduced.

 Our Solutions: Continuous Monitoring System and Portable Gas Analyzer

-Gasmet manufactures portable FTIR gas analyzers and stationary FTIR emissions monitoring systems.
+Gasmet manufactures portable FTIR gas analyzers and stationary FTIR emissions monitoring systems for chemicals industry.
 An FTIR analyzer works by simultaneously scanning an entire infrared spectrum.
 Our Calcmet software then calculates the concentrations of each gas in the sample based on the characteristic absorption.
 All the gases in the sample can be measured simultaneously because the entire infrared spectrum is scanned at once.
 This allows for very quick multicomponent measurements and for compensation for any cross-interference.

 - The Continuous Emissions Monitoring System CEMS II e offers TÜV and MCERTS certified solution (QAL1) for a wide range of demanding emission monitoring applications.
 The CEMS II e system utilizes Fourier Transform Infrared Spectroscopy FTIR technology.